liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 </div>

 Basic RNN only comprises of simple units with sigmoid or tanh activation function and usually handles long-term dependency poorly.
 In practice, more complicated unit is used:
-* Long-Short Term Memory (LSTM):
+* __Long-Short Term Memory (LSTM):__
 <div class="imgcap">
 <div >
     <img src="/blog/assets/neural-network/lstm.png" width = "600">
 </div>
 </div>
-* Gated Recurrent Unit (GRU):
+* __Gated Recurrent Unit (GRU):__
 <div class="imgcap">
 <div >
     <img src="/blog/assets/neural-network/gru.png" width = "600">
 </div>
 </div>
-Unlike feedforward neural networks, RNNs can use their internal memory to process arbitrary sequences of inputs.
+LSTM and GRU both have three similar sigmoid gates to control what information to forget, what new information to retain and what information to output.

+While a convolutional neural network specializes in handling spatial feature, a recurrent neural network can use its internal memory in recurrent hidden units to process temporal feature.
+It is not uncommon to combine convolutional neural network and recurrent neural network to handle inputs involving both image data and sequential data such as video.